Can learning the Phonetic Alphabet help you?

 The IPA is a written way to show how words are pronounced.
 If you know it, you can read a word in any language and know how to pronounce it.
 How amazing is that?!

-We are going to concentrate on the English sounds in the phonetic alphabet in particular in this blog.
+We are going to concentrate on the English sounds to learn the phonetic alphabet in particular in this blog.
 Here they are:

 Can you read the sentence at the beginning by using the chart?